amiller68/krondor/README.md

 This will start the frontend on `localhost:3000` by default.
 Open that up in your browser and you should see the blog!

+Make sure you're server has access to your `RPC_API_KEY`

+If you set up deplpyments on Vercel like I did, you only need to set the `RPC_API_KEY` as a secret in the Vercel dashboard, and then you can deploy the frontend by just pushing to the `main` branch of the repo.

 _Update Content_

 In order to update or add content to production, you'll need to update the content in the `content_path` directory, and then run `cli` commands with the `--prod` flag.
 For example, to add a new post, you'd run